metacall/gsoc-2022/README.md

 ### Cross-Platform Builds

-Skills: C/C++, Guix, DevOps
+Skills: C/C++, Bash, Batch, Guix, DevOps

 Description:
 MetaCall has multiple runtimes embedded on it and one of its objectives is to be as cross platform as possible.
 Each runtime has its own dependencies which create a huge dependency tree sometimes.
 This is a big complexity that is difficult to handle.
-Our first approach was to Dockerize all dependencies, building them manually, taking care of `LDFLAGS` in order to make the distributable portable at the same time.
-After this, we tried Guix to implement our build system and we achieved to compile MetaCall completely and make it completely self-contained (in Linux for amd64).
+Currently we are using Guix as our build system in Linux and we achieved to compile MetaCall and make it completely self-contained (in Linux for amd64 at the moment of writting).
 This allows MetaCall to be installed even in a BusyBox and work properly without any other system dependency.

+TODO: Describe Windows and Mac, Links

 We have started to support cross-platform builds with Guix but the development has stalled.
 The objective of this task is to achieve cross-platform builds for Linux, Windows and MacOs, and multiple hardware architectures.
 Guix supports cross-compiling but it is sometimes restricted due to its nature.
 One option we propose is to override the `gnu-build-system` of Guix by using Zig compiler and allow Cross-Compiling by means of its frontend.
 But, there are many other options to do it and we are open to them.
 Maybe if it can be achieved with a different package manager we are open to it too.

 Resources:
  - Initial Docker Cross-Platform Build Approach: https://github.com/metacall/distributable/tree/feature/build-scratch/linux